-BOXCAR brings us to rural California.
+The multi award winning script BOXCAR is written by David-Matthew Barnes (1970) an American author and screenwriter.
+The film will mark Haver’s international debut and brings us to rural California.
 Unable to attend their high school dance together, Austin and Harley decide to skip Homecoming and seek refuge in an abandoned boxcar.
 There, they dream of escaping the ultra conservative small town they live in, hoping to discover a place where they can exist and love without fear.

 “After careful consideration I have decided to set the story in 1987.
-Lately, the 80’s have celebrated a revival in television series and movies, capturing the optimism, the innocence and the excitement of this period of time.
-In the 80’s American society showed many similarities to our current times.
-There was economical growth and prosperity, low unemployment and much to be optimistic about.
-But there was also an increasing social discomfort.
-Immigration was at its high point, causing a rapid change in American society.
+Lately, the 80’s have celebrated a revival in television series and movies.
+And mainly they capture the optimism, the innocence and the excitement of this period of time.
+But the 80’s also show a lot of similarities to the darker sides of our time.
+On the one hand there was economical growth and low unemployment.
+On the other hand there was, due to immigration, a growing social discomfort.
 Churches and other social institutes started to spread a conservative moral actively defending traditional family values and condemning homosexuality and pornography.
-In that perspective, the 80’s parallel the contemporary, making it more than just aesthetically interesting to travel back to this period.”
+In that perspective, it’s more than just aesthetically interesting to travel back to this period.”

 “The film will be shot at night, under an almost full moon, causing an uncomfortable and surreal look.
 Coyotes are howling in the background, while city lights dance in the distance.
 Actors are filmed up close, creating an intense feeling.”

 This is a universal story of love and the hope of finding a place where you can exist and love without fear.
 But it is also a story about self-acceptance and learning to live your life in an environment marked by an increasing intolerance and hatred.